Timeline: Shrinking space in Israel-Palestine

 On 9 July 2005 – the one-year anniversary of the issuance of the Wall Advisory Opinion – a network of civil society organizations launches a call for Boycott, Divestment and Sanctions (BDS) of Israel, marking the emergence of the BDS movement.

-2007 • Hamas takeover of the Gaza Strip
+2007 • Hamas takeover of Gaza and suspension of the PLC

 2008-2009 • Gaza war